 The majority of landings on deep-water species at mainland Portugal are conducted by the artisanal fleet, mainly longline fisheries.
 These operated in the Portuguese continental slope and located in ports as Peniche, Sesimbra and Sagres.
-Red sea bream landings reflect a seasonal activity probably related with a larger availability of the species or market demands that lead fishermen to spend some time targeting this species (I. Figueiredo, pers. com.).
+Blackspot sea bream landings reflect a seasonal activity probably related with a larger availability of the species or market demands that lead fishermen to spend some time targeting this species (I. Figueiredo, pers. com.) and/or could reflect differences on the species' availability or differences dues to skippers' seasonal fishing grounds preferences (Aráujo et al., WD to the WGDEEP 2017).

-In relation to the Spanish fishery in the southern ICES Subarea 9a, an updated description of it has been presented to the Working Group by Gil et al. (WD to the 2016 WGDEEP), that complete the information offered in the previous WGs (Gil et al., 2000, 2003, 2005, 2006, 2007, 2008, 2009, 2010, 2011, 2012, 2013, 2014 and 2015; Gil and Sobrino, 2001, 2002 and 2004).
+In relation to the Spanish fishery in the southern ICES Subarea 9a, an updated description of it has been presented to the Working Group by Gil et al. (WD to the 2019 WGDEEP), that complete the information offered in the previous WGs (Gil et al., 2000, 2003, 2005, 2006, 2007, 2008, 2009, 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017 and 2018; Gil and Sobrino, 2001, 2002 and 2004).
 This artisanal longline fishery targeted Red sea bream has been developed along the Strait of Gibraltar area.
 In recent years this fishery covers more than the 70% of the landings for the species in the Subarea 9.
 The base and landing ports are two: Algeciras and mainly Tarifa (Cádiz, SW Spain).
 The "voracera", a particular mechanised hook and line baited with sardine, is the gear used by the fleet (Table A.2.1).
 The mean technical characteristics of this fleet by port are 8.95 and 6.52 meters length and 5.84 and 4.0 tons G.T.R. for Tarifa and Algeciras, respectively (Gil et al., 2000).
 Currently around 60 boats are involved in the fishery.
 Fishing grounds are located at both sides of the Strait of Gibraltar and quite close to the main ports (Figure A.2.1).
 Fishing is carried out taking advantage of the turnover of the tides in depths from 200 to 400 fathoms.
 Landings are distributed in categories due to the wide range of sizes and to market reasons (these categories have varied in time but from 2000 onwards still the same).